Lorenzpulgar/Pokedex-Cyberpunk/README.md

 ## Credits

-This app was created by [Your Name Here].
+This app was created by Lorenz Pulgar Velásquez.
 It uses data from the [PokeAPI](https://pokeapi.co/), and the cyberpunk background images were created using [Unsplash](https://unsplash.com/) and edited using [Photoshop](https://www.adobe.com/products/photoshop.html).

 ## License